opsit-io/opsit-explang-docs/docs/explang-alg.md

 => NIL
 ```

-If the string does match, and there are no groups (parens) in the
+If the string does match, and there are no groups (parentheses) in the
 regex, then it returns the matched string.

 ```